-If a student loses eligibility for federal financial aid as a result of not meeting SAP requirements, the student must pay for the ineligible payment period using non-federal financial aid funds.
-If a student appeals and the appeal is denied, the student will need to re-establish their eligibility.
-Generally, a student will re-establish eligibility once they are meeting the College's Satisfactory Academic Progress policy for financial aid purposes.
-The student will be eligible for financial aid once they are meeting GPA and pace of progression standards.
+If a student loses eligibility for federal student financial aid as a result of not meeting SAP requirements, the student must pay for the ineligible payment period(s) using funds other than federal student financial aid funds.
+If a student appeals and the appeal is denied, the student will need to re-establish his or her eligibility.
+Generally, a student will re-establish eligibility once he or she is meeting the College's Satisfactory Academic Progress policy.
+The student will be eligible for federal student financial aid once he or she is meeting GPA and pace of progression standards.